For Faculty and Staff

 A student is being disruptive in class.
 What should I do?

 First, if you have an immediate concern for anyone's safety, please call 911.
 Review the Guide to Disruptive or Distressed Individuals published by the Office of Academic Affairs.
 Consider what steps you have already taken or could take to direct the student to conforming his or her behavior to your expectations.
 Document the student's behavior using clear descriptive language in an email to your department chair or other appropriate colleague.

 How do I make a report regarding disruptive or other behavior that might violate the Code of Student Conduct?

 For allegations other than academic misconduct, you can submit a complaint.
-Or you can call our office and ask to speak with a hearing officer.
+Or you can call our office and ask to speak with a Case Manager.
 For allegations involving academic misconduct, contact the Committee on Academic Misconduct (COAM).